aledipa/Free-GPT4-WEB-API/README.md

 ## Configuration

-The server can be configured by editing the `FreeGPT4_Server.py` file.
-You can change the server's port, host, and other settings.
-Please do _not_ edit the `settings.json` file manually, use the GUI or the corresponding parameters.
+The server can be configured by using the GUI or the corresponding parameters.
 The only cookie needed for the Bing model is _"_U"_.

 ## Star History